shiftahoy/shiftahoy/README.md

 Shift Ahoy is a desktop employee scheduling system for small teams and multi-location businesses.
 It combines an Electron desktop app with a local Node/Express API and PostgreSQL database so owners and managers can build schedules, manage employees, review time-off requests, publish schedules, and monitor coverage health from one organized dashboard.

+## Recent UX and Workflow Updates

+- Dashboard greeting now displays the user's full name instead of their username/login.
+- Removed the top dashboard alert area under the greeting; validation and workflow feedback now stay closer to the related form or action.
+- Schedule Forecast is employee-centered: every active employee for the selected location appears as a row for the selected week, even when they are off all week.
+- Schedule preview/print now uses a professional print-focused layout with a schedule summary header, clean table styling, and print-safe spacing.
+- Dark mode now keeps form fields, validation states, warning cards, schedule health cards, portal metrics, and labor cards visually consistent.
+- Employee-created usernames and passwords now follow the same rules as owner account creation.
+- Owners can turn employee time-off requests on/off.
+- Owners can turn employee shift cover/swap requests on/off independently from time-off requests.

 ## Current Feature Set

 ### Scheduling automation